dyllandry/logseq/pages/December 2021.md

 			- consumer_app: reads off queue, does fake long process
 			- The queue I use in the school app could be
 				- client submits new grade to api
-				- api pushes message on queue that new grade is out -
+				- api pushes message on notification queue that new grade is out -
 		- **prisma ORM**
 		  collapsed:: true